redgeoff/openvpn-server-vagrant/README.md

     $ vagrant ssh

+# Add a route to a subnet

+Routes must be added to the server so that you clients know which traffic to route to the VPN Server.
+The following process should be repeated for each subnet in your network.

+Edit `/etc/openvpn/server.conf` and add something like the following, where `172.31.26.0` is your network and 255.255.255.0 is the netmask.

+    push "route 172.31.26.0 255.255.255.0"

+Then restart the VPN Server:

+    $ sudo systemctl restart openvpn@server

 ## Add a client

 The following should be repeated for each new client/user for whom you wish to grant access to your VPN.
 Replace client-name with a unique name.